HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-1.md

 ##Conclusion

-The Portola Middle School Library has a bright future despite its many challenges.
+The P------ Middle School Library has a bright future despite its many challenges.
 The school has a strong administrative, teaching, and library staff.
 While the resources may not be abundant, there is funding and support available that can help turn the vision into reality.
 Many